 To keep client relationships sweet, we need to remember this phrase.

-As well as being skilled designers, we need to act like a professional business in all aspects of client communication.
-Not doing so can result in clients losing faith, trust and satisfaction in our services – even when our work is up to par.
+As well as being skilled designers, we need to act like professional businesses in all aspects of client communication.
+Not doing so can result in clients losing faith, trust, and satisfaction in our services – even when our work is up to par.

 Maybe like me, you have experience with the topic of this article.
 There are countless ways for a freelancer to lose credibility with (and even worse, lose) clients.

 Today we’re going to look at 4 often-overlooked areas where this can happen.
 I hope to see you guys adding more tips in the comments too!